IT Memo to Incoming Students

 - Mac OSX 10.8 or higher

 As of this time, we do not support any Linux distributions.
-If you are running an older version of Windows, such as Windows XP or Vista, you should be aware that these are no longer supported operating systems.
+If you are running an older version of Windows, such as Windows 7, you should be aware that this is no longer a supported operating system.
 If you are not running one of the supported operating systems, you will not be able to run required software, such as Exam4 for exams.
 If you have any questions about your operating system, please don’t hesitate to contact us.

 Minimum Hardware Requirements